20 Important Questions To Ask in a Nursing Interview

 Some hospitals require nurses to be on-call for specific times or days of the week.
-Knowing about this ahead of time will allow you to use this information to make your employment decision.
-If you are required to be on-call, ask about their on-call policies and compensation structure.
-Hospitals pay an hourly on-call rate, but when you do get called in, some pay the usual hourly wage while others pay time-and-a-half.
+If you’re required to be on-call, ask about their on-call policies and compensation structure.
+Hospitals pay an hourly on-call rate, but when you get called in, some pay the usual hourly wage while others pay time-and-a-half.

 17. Are there weekend rotation requirements?

 If weekends are important to you, ask about possible weekend rotation requirements.
-You might need to work a weekend every two or three weeks, depending on the structure of the institution.
-Understanding the hours that you work throughout the month will allow you to make an educated employment decision.
+Depending on the institution's structure, you might need to work a weekend every two or three weeks.
+Understanding your work hours throughout the month will allow you to make an educated employment decision.

 18. What are your current staffing ratios?

 This direct question gives you insight into their current staffing situation.
 Some hospitals have a higher ratio of nurses to patients, which could be easier for the nursing staff.
 While a higher ratio of patients to nurses could mean more patients to handle, you could also see this as an excellent way to gain valuable experience.

 19. Do you offer tuition reimbursement?

 Tuition reimbursement is a highly-valued career incentive that some institutions offer their nurses.
 If they offer tuition reimbursement, you can use this information to plan student loan repayment on current or future coursework.

 20. What are the next steps in the interview process?

 Asking about the next steps in the interview process shows the interviewer that you’re still interested in the job.
 The answer you receive will also tell you what to expect.
 The interviewer may say to expect an email or a call in a determined amount of time and explain how many more interviews you might have to attend before being considered for the job.